Living with elevated cortisol levels can feel like a battle against your own body…

 Weight loss is one of the most commonly-cited reasons for exercising.

-While nutrition is the dominant factor for determining whether a person loses fat, strength training has become a popular complement to diet for achieving fat loss.
+While nutrition is the dominant factor for determining whether a person loses fat, strength training is an ideal complement to diet for achieving fat loss.

 In this article, we look at why strength training is essential to losing weight and keeping the weight off.
 Also, we look at other habits that help burn fat and help with fat loss maintenance.
-If these topics appeal to you, scroll down!
+If these topics appeal to you, keep reading!

-However, the term “weight loss” is typically used to identify a person’s goal.
-Weight loss doesn’t distinguish between what type of tissue the person loses.
-It can be achieved by losing fat and muscle.
+A goal of “weight loss” doesn’t distinguish between what type of tissue the person loses.
+Weight loss can include losing both fat and muscle.

 Diet changes are the key to losing fat, but when exercise is not included weight loss is the result.
-Weight loss from dieting alone includes about 20-30% of the lost weight being lean tissue, with most of that being muscle (Cava, Yeat, & Mittendorfer, 2017).
+Weight loss from dieting alone includes about 20-30% of the lost weight being lean tissue, with most of that being muscle.

-In fact, in some cases, lean tissue loss can make up over 35% of weight loss (Cava et al., 2017)!
+In fact, in some cases, lean tissue loss can make up over 35% of weight loss!

 What we really want is fat loss.
 We want to lose fat while maintaining or building muscle, which will also protect us from a large decrease in metabolism and a likelihood of regaining the weight.